 In networking you need courage, resiliency, patience, stamina, self-care, determination, positivity, and a strong work ethic.
 If you don’t have one or several of these characteristics, then see what resources or support you can gain from your key supporters to help boost that area.

 Networking is not a sprint; it’s more of an endurance sport.
-When you network, slow down, be present, and try to enjoy the process.
+When you network, you should slow down, be present, and try to enjoy the process.
 This will speed up your chances for success in the job-search race.
 Just because you have an agenda doesn’t mean you can’t enjoy connecting with people.

 And remember, it feels good to help others and most people want to help you.
 When you ask for advice, people like to be recognized for their expertise.
 Almost everyone knows what it’s like to look for a job; they’ll empathize with your situation.